hyperoslo/Contract/README.md

 Apps that require signatures in a contract, behold!

-No more crazyness, `Contract` has your back.
+No more crazyness, `Contract` makes signing your soul away much easier.

 ## Usage